-With the extra doors in place and this car in the showrooms, the company's position in the compact hatch sector has changed significantly.
-After all, in the eyes of many potential customers, the extra versatility of this variant will turn what was previously an un-buyable car into a really credible proposition.
+With the extra doors in place, this car has sold quite well for MINI and the company's position in the compact hatch sector has changed significantly.
+In the eyes of many potential customers, the extra versatility of this variant has turned what was previously an un-buyable car into a really credible proposition.
 Which is exactly what it is in 1.5-litre petrol Cooper guise.
 This engine is good enough to make you wonder whether there's really any need to trade up to the much pricier 2.0-litre Cooper S. Or indeed whether it's worth finding the premium for diesel power.
 It's that good.

 MINI 5-Door Hatch Cooper review by Jonathan Crouch